multidots/convert-classic-editor-to-gb-blocks/README.md

 Help/Support requests as issues on this repository will be closed.

 ## Future Planning

+* Bulk Conversion from Classic to Gutenberg
+* Report & Analysis for Admin
+* Youtube embed Block
+* Gutenberg to Classic Reverse Conversion

 We are planning to add more and more complex blocks to cover and easily convertible through the GB Script.
 Keep updated on the releases.